grafted-in/wordpress-nginx-nix/README.md

 Create a VirtualBox deployment:

-  1. `deploy/manage create -d vbox '<server/logical.vbox.nix>' '<server/physical.vbox.nix>'`
+  1. `deploy/manage vbox create '<server/logical.vbox.nix>' '<server/physical.vbox.nix>'`
-  2. `deploy/manage deploy -d vbox`
+  2. `deploy/manage vbox deploy`

 **Notes:**

   * `nixops` deployments can sometimes be finicky.
 If something hangs or fails, try running it again.
 It is a very deterministic system so this should not be a problem.
   * Run `deploy/manage --help` to see all options (this is just `nixops` underneath).
-  * If you would like to save this deployment in the repository, run `deploy/manage export -d vbox > deploy/vbox.nixops-exported`.
-This will cause the `manage` script to keep the file up-to-date so you can commit it.

 You should then be able to open the IP of the VM in your browser and test it.
-If you don't know the IP, run `deploy/manage info -d vbox`.
+If you don't know the IP, run `deploy/manage vbox info`.

 ### Troubleshooting

+  * If the state of your VirtualBox VM changes in a way that `nixops` didn't notice, your deployments may fail.
+Try running `deploy/manage deploy -d vbox --check` (using the `--check` flag) to tell `nixops` to reassess the state of the machine.
   * Sometimes VirtualBox will give your machine a new IP.
 If this happens, `nixops` (i.e. the `manage` script) may fail to connect to your machine via SSH.
-If this happens, remove the line with the old IP from your `~/.ssh/known_hosts` file and try again.
+If this happens, remove the line with the old IP from your `~/.ssh/known_hosts` file and try again with the `--check` flag.
-  * If the state of your VirtualBox VM changes in a way that `nixops` didn't notice, your deployments may fail.
-Try running `./manage deploy -d vbox --check` (using the `--check` flag) to tell `nixops` to reassess the state of the machine.

 ## Deploying to Real Servers